Things To Do in Amsterdam If You Don’t Smoke Weed

-I never wanted to visit Amsterdam when I was younger.
-I ignorantly assumed it had nothing more to offer than weed and sex.
-Extreme pothead teen peers would yap on and on about it being their bucket list destination and opinionated adults would yell that females visited Amsterdam to become whores.
+I never wanted to visit Amsterdam.
+I assumed it had nothing more to offer than pot and sex.
+Peers would yap on and on about smoking being their ultimate Amsterdam bucket list and opinionated adults would yell that women visited Amsterdam to be whores.

 The recently renovated Rijksmuseum is open everyday until 5:00pm.
 Created and dedicated to Amsterdam art, history, and crafts, the Rijksmuseum is one of the most visited locations in the Netherlands, for visitors and locals alike.
 Featuring moving collections, Rembrandts and Frans Hals, the highly acclaimed architectural masterpiece also has a library and Asian pavilion.